oldgandalf/MEGqcJorge/docs/source/settings_internal_ini.rst

 - **ecg_epoch_tmax** (float) - time in seconds after the event.
 Unit: seconds.
 Default: 0.04 seconds.
 Dont set larger than 0.05.

+ALL BELOW PARAMETERS ARE FOR THE mean_threshold METOD:

 - **max_n_peaks_allowed_for_ch** (int) - this is for an individual ch, it can be more noisy, therefore more peaks are allowed.
 It also depends on the length of chosen window
 - **timelimit_min=-0.02** (float) - time in seconds before the event.
 These define time window where the peak of ECG of EOG wave is typically located relative to the event found by MNE.
 MNE event is usually not accurate.
 Unit: seconds.
 Default: -0.02 seconds.
 - **timelimit_max=0.012** (float) - time in seconds after the event.
 These define time window where the peak of ECG of EOG wave is typically located relative to the event found by MNE.
 MNE event is usually not accurate.
 Unit: seconds.
 Default: 0.012 seconds.